 Religion & Society Program, Aspen Institute – Fellow for Religious Literacy and Evaluation (2022-Present)

-Virtues in the Public Square – Education Research (2022 – Present)
+Virtues in the Public Square (1791 Delegates and the Foundation for Religious Literacy) – Research Director (2022 – Present)

 International Baccalaureate – World Religious Course: Core Developer and Curriculum Reviewer (2019 – Present)

 Pedagogical Content Knowledge about Religion – A religious literacy framework and evaluation tool for educators